 A quick Google search on the subject kinda freaked me out, so I turned to the pros to find out what's real and what's fake news—and their answers may make you think twice next time you reach for your lighter.

-“There are health risks associated with burning anything,” says Well+Good Council member Sophia Gushée, an expert in toxic exposure and clean living.
+"There are health risks associated with burning anything," says Well+Good Council member Sophia Gushée, an expert in toxic exposure and clean living.
 Otolaryngologist Nina L. Shapiro, MD, agrees.
-“Anything that is burned in the home creates some degree of particulate matter in air which gets breathed in,” explains Dr. Shapiro, author of Hype: A Doctor’s Guide to Medical Myths, Exaggerated Claims and Bad Advice—How To Tell What’s Real and What’s Not.
-By “anything,” they mean all the flammable home-fragrance suspects—not just incense, but candles, sage, and palo santo, too.
+"Anything that is burned in the home creates some degree of particulate matter in air which gets breathed in," explains Dr. Shapiro, author of Hype: A Doctor's Guide to Medical Myths, Exaggerated Claims and Bad Advice—How To Tell What's Real and What's Not.
+By "anything," they mean all the flammable home-fragrance suspects, including incense and even candles.

 Dr. Shapiro says those who suffer from environmental allergies, asthma, or any chronic lung issues may be especially susceptible to mild symptoms brought about by indoor burning—think nasal congestion, sneezing, eyes watering, coughing, or even wheezing.
-Yet those aren’t the only side effects related to smudging.
-“Extremely heavy use of incense burning, especially in closed rooms, may increase the risk of some airway cancers—primarily lung,” she tells me, adding that particulate matter and chemicals called polycyclic aromatic hydrocarbons are to blame.
-(So much for my zen!)
+Yet those aren't the only potential side effects.
+"Extremely heavy use of incense burning, especially in closed rooms, may increase the risk of some airway cancers—primarily lung," she tells me, adding that particulate matter and chemicals called polycyclic aromatic hydrocarbons are to blame.

-Gushée, meanwhile, tells me the risk varies depending upon what you’re burning.
-“For example, candle wax can be made of a cocktail of petrochemicals, which is a lot more risky than burning 100 percent pure beeswax or sage,” she says.
+Gushée, meanwhile, tells me the risk varies depending upon what you're burning.
+"For example, candle wax can be made of a cocktail of petrochemicals, which is a lot more risky than burning 100 percent pure beeswax," she says.

 Loading More Posts...